<3<3

 MOAD-0002 — No Intertangle

-Our subsystems stop coupling through shared mutable globals.
-Our reload does not require a process restart.
-Our configuration change does not ripple into unrelated execution contexts.
-Our systems become composable.
+Subsystems stop coupling through shared mutable globals.
+Reloads do not require a process restart.
+Configuration changes do not ripple into unrelated execution contexts.
+Systems become composable.

 MOAD-0003 — No Leaked Context

-Our request identity stops leaking across thread boundaries.
-Our tenant isolation holds under concurrency.
-Our observability data stops mixing sessions.
-Our async code becomes safe to reason about.
+Request identity stops leaking across thread boundaries.
+Tenant isolation holds under concurrency.
+Observability data stops mixing sessions.
+Async code becomes safe to reason about.

 MOAD-0004 — No Logged Secrets

-Our SASL passwords, our proxy credentials, our API keys, our SCRAM verifiers — none appear in our log files.
-Our world-readable log directories stop being credential stores.
-Our incident responders stop finding secrets in our rotation archives.
+SASL passwords, proxy credentials, API keys, SCRAM verifiers — none appear in log files.
+World-readable log directories stop being credential stores.
+Incident responders stop finding secrets in rotation archives.

 MOAD-0005 — No Thundering Herd

-Our cache misses stop stampeding.
-Our cold starts stop cascading.
-Our first request after a deploy stops taking 10× longer than our second.
-Our systems degrade gracefully instead of collapsing under synchronized load.
+Cache misses stop stampeding.
+Cold starts stop cascading.
+First requests after a deploy stop taking 10× longer than the second.
+Systems degrade gracefully instead of collapsing under synchronized load.

 MOAD-0006 — No Glass Safe

-Our mailing list infrastructure stops broadcasting subscriber passwords in plaintext every month.
-Our open source contributor communities stop receiving credential-exposure emails on a recurring schedule.
-Our researchers can submit patches without surrendering credentials to every SMTP relay in the path.
+Mailing list infrastructure stops broadcasting subscriber passwords in plaintext.
+Open source contributor communities stop receiving credential-exposure emails on a recurring schedule.
+Researchers can submit patches without surrendering credentials to every SMTP relay in the path.

 MOAD-0007 — No Flatland Defect

-Our 3D engines stop scanning all N scene objects on every raycast.
-Our physics engines gain a broad-phase BVH — collision detection drops from O(N×M) per step to O(log N + k).
-Our hover detection queries a spatial index instead of testing every node.
-At N=10,000 objects firing at 60 Hz, the linear scan dominates our frame budget; the BVH returns 54× of it.
-At N=1,360 directory nodes on a permacomputer visualization, hover cost drops from 1.49 ms/sec to 0.28 ms/sec — 1.2 ms/sec returned to rendering.
-Adding language install #43 adds one leaf to our BVH tree instead of one more check per frame.
+3D engines stop scanning all N scene objects on every raycast.
+Physics engines gain a broad-phase BVH — collision detection drops from O(N×M) per step to O(log N + k).
+Hover detection queries a spatial index instead of testing every node.
+At 10,000 objects firing at 60 Hz, the linear scan dominates our frame budget; the BVH returns it.

 MOAD-0009 — No Metered Heart

 The living capital impact exceeds the others.
 A Metered Heart does not just waste compute.
-It drains the humans who depend on the system: the contributor who sees a broken PR state and wonders if they did something wrong, the operator who learns not to trust their dashboard between reconciliation windows, the team that builds workarounds around a glitch they were told "resolves itself."
+It drains the humans who depend on the system.
 Trust degrades.
 Experiential capital leaks.
 Every deferred-repair cycle teaches users that the system cannot tell the truth about its own state.

 The Solution Existed First